marcbowes/marcbowes.github.io/_posts/2013-12-30-hello-rust.markdown

 2. `warning: no debug symbols in executable (-arch x86_64)` - I should figure this out [1]
 3. A `rust~` file was generated which is executable and I can run, under `time` it takes about 0.01s
 4. A `rust~.dSYM` folder was generated with a bunch of stuff in that I should probably understand
-5. The executable is roughly 12k and is only 800 bytes bigger than a C program using stdio.h and printf
+5. The executable is roughly 12k and is only 800 bytes bigger than a C program using `stdio.h` and `printf`
+6. [This post](http://www.darkcoding.net/software/rust-what-i-learnt-so-far/) points out that you can use `rust run` as a shebang line

 [1] Probably related to [this issue](https://github.com/mozilla/rust/issues/3495).